 Carefully consider the Funds' investment objectives, risks, charges and expenses before investing.
-This and other information, including performance, can be found in the Funds' prospectus, which may be obtained by clicking here for a prospectus or by calling 1-800-990-2434 or writing to Hancock Horizon Funds, 2600 Citiplace Drive, Suite 100, Baton Rouge, LA, 70808 for a prospectus.
+This and other information, including performance, can be found in the Funds' prospectus, which may be obtained by clicking here for a prospectus or by calling 1-800-990-2434 or writing to Hancock Horizon Funds, 2285 Lakeshore Drive, Building 4, New Orleans LA, 70122 for a prospectus.
 Please read the prospectus carefully before you invest or send money.

 Mutual fund investing involves risk including loss of principal.

-The use of leverage by the fund managers may accelerate the velocity of potential losses.
-Furthermore, the risk of loss from a short sale is unlimited because the Fund must purchase the shorted security at a higher price to complete the transaction and there is no limit for the security price.
-The use of options, swaps or derivatives by the Fund has the potential to significantly increase the Fund's volatility.
+The risk of loss from a short sale is unlimited because the Fund must purchase the shorted security at a higher price to complete the transaction and there is no limit for the security price.